PaulaTeeuwen/Bindfitnplot/README.md

 The script also calculates the initial concentrations \([H]_0\) and \([G]_0\), which are required as input for all three binding equations.

+The fitting routine has been validated against previous experimental datasets and existing binding-analysis programs.
+These comparisons show that the program performs reliably for **1:1 host–guest complexes**.

 The main features and required data specifiers of the fitting program are detailed in the sections below.
 ## Publication
 https://www.nature.com/articles/s41467-020-18596-1